wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

 ### version

-Use the `version` option get the version of the running CLI tool.
+Use the `version` option to get the version of the running CLI tool.

 ```bash
 mi version